 - Students who have earned fewer than six semester hours of transferable college credit must also submit an official high school transcript.

-- Students who have earned six or more transferrable credit hours from a regionally accredited institution prior to July 1, 2012 are not required to submit a high school transcript for admission.
-High School transcripts are required for financial aid.
+- Students who have earned six or more transferrable credit hours from a regionally accredited institution prior to July 1, 2012 are not required to submit a high school transcript for admission, however, High School transcripts are required for financial aid.

 - All official transcripts should be submitted via hard copy (in a sealed envelope) or electronically, prior to beginning classes.